dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

 * This code uses the port specified in the `$PORT` environment variable, if present.
 Otherwise, it uses port 9999.

-* The `$PORT` environment variable might not be present if the web server is running in a non-Heroku environment.
+* The `$PORT` environment variable might not be present if the web server is running outside of the Heroku environment.

 &nbsp; {% comment %} non-breaking space required for bootstrap/markdown bogosity {% endcomment %}